top of page

 I got so interested in the topic that I decided to write my thesis about Maasai marriage transactions and the bridewealth system.
 As a woman raised in the West, I would not marry a man with multiple wives as I would be jealous, and in my culture, it's seen as oppressive for women.

 But in Maasai culture, the marriage pattern has its meaning.
 Having a sister-wife is not always a bad thing.
 Maasai co-wives help each other in their many daily chores.
 Also, feelings are universal, and we all can feel jealousy, love, and passion, but our culture shapes how we react to these feelings.
 What makes me jealous may not make a Maasai woman jealous.
 But it doesn't mean that Maasai women cannot be jealous; they have these feelings, too, as all human beings.
-Maasai's marriage pattern is just one example.
-Every culture has its unique cultural habits that may differ from ours.
-But instead of judging or calling them right or wrong, we should try to understand how the culture works- as everything has meaning.
+Maasai marriage patterns are just one example.
+Every culture has unique cultural habits that may differ from ours.
+But instead of judging or calling them right or wrong, we should try to understand how the culture works—as everything has meaning.
 The core lesson I learned with the Maasai is to be open-minded.
 I don't need to accept everything, but I can tolerate it.

 Maasai family, Tanzania